Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

 The ultimate objective is to empower a diverse range of participants, including service providers, work offload providers, and consumers, enabling them to fully leverage the capabilities offered by the network.

-To provide a concise overview of the high-level process, we define an instance of the \textbf{AiXpand E2} that requires external processing offload as a \textbf{Main Node}, while other nearby \textbf{AiXpand E2} instances will be referred to as potential \textbf{Worker Nodes}.
+To provide a concise overview of the high-level process, we define an instance of the \textbf{Naeural E2} that requires external processing offload as a \textbf{Main Node}, while other nearby \textbf{Naeural E2} instances will be referred to as potential \textbf{Worker Nodes}.
 In this context, the \textbf{Main Nodes} have the capability to initiate distributed execution pipelines, each comprising two main processing stages, each with two distinct steps.

 The initial stage, known as the \textbf{Map Stage}, is responsible for (i) searching for suitable nodes among all available \textbf{Workers} and (ii) mapping and assigning jobs to individual nodes.
 Following the \textbf{Map Stage}, the subsequent stage, referred to as the \textbf{Reduce Stage}, involves (iii) overseeing the completion of worker jobs and ultimately (iv) compiling and processing the results.